ChadSki/borderless-window-win32/readme.md

-Work-in-progress Python 3 + PyQt5 port of https://github.com/deimos1877/BorderlessWindow
+# borderless-window-win32

+Borderless draggable window in Python 3 using the Win32 APIs.